On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: Real-world Applications

 \subsection{Production Scheduling}

-FDM significantly improves the problem-solving efficiency for production scheduling, making it possible to output a feasible solution for real world tasks instantly.
-Scheduling is a

-highly complex factor in the management and control of production systems, which is crucial to improving the rapid response and global optimization capabilities of intelligent manufacturing systems.
-Although numerous studies have investigated and even proposed various scheduling models and methods, some challenges concerning research in the field remain a question for the future development trend.
-At present, information and intelligent technologies are bringing about changes and innovations in products and production organizations, which increases the complexity of manufacturing system management and control~\cite{jiang2022evolution}.
-As the production data accumulates exponentially, data-driven IDM models provide service scheduling in a sustainable manufacturing environment that synergistically optimizes production efficiency and energy consumption~\cite{waubert2022reliability}.
+FDM significantly enhances problem-solving efficiency for production scheduling, enabling the generation of feasible solutions for real world tasks instantly.
+Scheduling is a highly complex aspect of production system management and control, crucial for improving the rapid response and global optimization capabilities of intelligent manufacturing systems.
+Although numerous studies have explored various scheduling models and methods, challenges persist in the field, posing questions for future development trends.
+Currently, information and intelligent technologies are driving changes and innovations in products and production organizations, increasing the complexity of manufacturing system management and control~\citep{jiang2022evolution}.
+As production data grows exponentially, data-driven IDM models support service scheduling in sustainable manufacturing environments that synergistically optimize production efficiency and energy consumption~\citep{waubert2022reliability}.